Before deep diving into UI automation testing, let’s talk about the fundamentals of UI.

-- What training will be necessary to encourage an Agile methodology between your internal and QA teams?
+- What training will be necessary to encourage adoption of Agile methodology amongst your teams?

-That last point stresses the importance of finding a QA expert that has the automation experience and language, tools, and framework knowledge to properly leverage automated UI testing toward improving ROI.
+That last point stresses the importance of finding a QA expert that has the automation experience and language, tools, and framework knowledge to properly leverage automated UI testing for improving ROI.

 Such a team can help you redirect your UI testing operations toward successful implementation of automated testing.
 Get one in place, and you can access the following specific opportunities for automation efficiencies.

 There are numerous benefits of using automated UI testing in Agile software development.
 Some of them are listed below:

 - It helps testing teams to increase the scope of test coverage